Barry Alvarez says he'll retire after a 31-year tenure with the Badgers as football coach, athletic director

 UW, Alvarez evolve

-The sports program at UW and Alvarez himself both went through transformations in the early 1990s to craft what's in place today.
+Some who were there from the beginning of his time in Madison said Alvarez and the sports program at UW both went through transformations in the early 1990s to craft what’s in place today.

-Alvarez took over from Richter as athletic director in 2004 and also served as football coach through the 2005 season.
-But as a first-time college head coach in the early 1990s, Alvarez had to be persuaded that UW's rigorous academic requirements were a benefit, former Athletic Board chair James Hoyt said.
+Alvarez replaced Richter as athletic director in 2004 and also served as football coach through the 2005 season.
+But as a first-time college head coach in the early 1990s, Alvarez had to be persuaded that UW’s rigorous academic requirements were a benefit, former Athletic Board chair James Hoyt said.

 Hoyt recalled an academic affairs committee meeting where a distressed Alvarez pleaded the appeals case for a recruit whose admission had been denied.
 The coach argued that if the player wasn’t allowed in, the Badgers would have to face him on Ohio State’s roster.